Residential Student Staff

 Student Staff Roles:MOSAIC orientation event for website_CROPPED

-Resident Assistants (First-Year Area): RAs provide leadership with a focus to serve as an educator and a resource in the first-year residence halls.
-RAs serve as orientation leaders, develop relationships, foster community, address violations of community standards, and assist students in reflecting on their experience at Gettysburg College.
-They perform all of these functions in the context of the Citizenship Pillars (Be Curious, Own Your Experience, Engage Difference, and Make an Impact).
-In the first-year buildings, most RAs work in pairs on each floor.
+Resident Assistants (First-Year Area): RAs provide leadership with a focus to serve as an educator and a resource in the First-Year residence halls.
+RAs serve their residents by developing relationships, fostering community, addressing violations of community standards, and assisting students in reflecting on their experience at Gettysburg College.
+RAs implement the First-Year Residential Experience (FYRE) program, facilitating monthly Community Meetings, hosting G-Chats with each resident, and promoting wellness initiatives through programming.
 RAs are also part of the Orientation staff and are therefore integral in new students' transition to the College.
+In the First-Year residence halls, RAs work in pairs on each floor.
 RAs are directly supervised by professional staff who oversee the First-Year area (East or West Quad).

 Community Advisors (Sophomore Resources/Upperclass Area): Community Advisors are involved in developing relationships with their residents and facilitating the formation of a sense of community within their living space.
-The CA position is unique in that students are specially trained to serve as peer advisors with the skills to facilitate discussions that support their residents’ academic progress, personal development, and career exploration.
-They work collaboratively with the Sophomore Success Program.
-CAs are pivotal in the work of enhancing the College’s outreach to sophomore students.
-They perform all of these functions in the context of the Citizenship Pillars (Be Curious, Own Your Experience, Engage Difference, and Make an Impact).
+CAs are trained to serve as peer advisors with the skills to facilitate discussions that support their residents' academic progress, personal development, and career exploration.
+They work collaboratively with the Sophomore Success Program and promote wellness initiatives through programming.
+CAs are pivotal in the work of enhancing the College's outreach to sophomore students.
 CAs work with students in various areas on campus including Traditional Halls, Motels, and Apartments & Suites.
 CAs are supervised by professional staff who oversee the areas where sophomores, juniors, and seniors live.
-In order to be selected as a CA you must be in good academic and conduct standing.
+In order to be selected as a CA, you must be in good academic and conduct standing.

-Residence Coordinators: RCs serve as RAs or CAs for their assigned location while also providing staff leadership for their building complex or area.
+Residence Coordinators: RCs serve as RAs or CAs for their assigned location while also providing staff leadership for their building or area.
 RCs have at least one year of experience as part of the Residential Education staff.
-The role of RCs is critical to both the success and effectiveness of a building or complex staff.
-In addition to their responsibilities within their building or complex, each RC works closely with a team of area RCs and their supervisor to provide guidance and leadership to the entire community.
-There are nine RCs with six working in the first-year quads and three in the upperclass area.
-RCs are supervised by either the Residential Life Coordinators or the Assistant Director.
+The role of RCs is critical to both the success and effectiveness of a building or area staff.
+In addition to their responsibilities within their building or area, each RC works closely with a team of area RCs and their supervisor to provide guidance and leadership to the entire community.
+There are nine RCs with six working in the First-Year quads and three in the upperclass area.
+RCs are supervised professional staff.

 Staff Selection Information